davidrthorn/cross_reference/README.md

 **Labels and references are only paired if the correct code is used and the names match, so be careful of typos.
 Cross Reference will try to detect mistakes, such as references without corresponding labels, but it is not perfect.**

-Following our example of a graph of height distribution (above), the word 'height' that we highlighted and turned into a label should now read 'figure 1', assuming it was the first figure in the document.
+Following our example of a graph of height distribution (see above), the word 'height' that we highlighted and turned into a label should now read 'figure 1', assuming it was the first figure in the document.
 The references should read the same.
 If we were to insert a new figure at the beginning of the document and then update the document in the Cross Reference menu, our height distribution graph would now be labelled 'figure 2' and its references would match this.